This page has links to texts of topics suitable for hams to present on the air as-is, to help train each other

 A relay between an official and a radio operator means operator A has handed his or her

-microphone to official A, allowing him to communicate directly to operator B, due to the
+microphone to official A, allowing the official to communicate directly to operator B, due

-provided operator A is awake and remains in the same room as official A for the duration
+allow that, provided operator A is awake and remains in the same room as official A for the

 In either case, you become more or less a piece of furniture that simply passes messages between